argoproj/argo-cd/docs/user-guide/private-repositories.md

 ## Credentials

 If application manifests are located in private repository then repository credentials have to be configured.
-Argo CD supports both HTTP and SSH Git credentials.
+Argo CD supports both HTTPS and SSH Git credentials.

 ### HTTPS Username And Password Credential